danielpinto8zz6/c-cpp-project-generator/README.md

 * If you are on linux you must install gcc and make
 * If you are on window you must install mingw

+## How to use
+* Go to command pallete (usually : ctrl + shift + p)
+* Search for "Create C project" or "Create c++ project" depending on your preference
+* Select the folder where the project should be created
+* That's it, project will open

 ## Extension Settings

 ## Known Issues